wwivbbs/wwiv/install/docs/readme-wwiv.txt

 If you already have WWIV 4.3 or 5.x installed, Please see the instructions at http://docs.wwivbbs.org for upgrading from 4.x.

-init.exe was renamed to wwivconfig earlier in 5.x, so please delete the older init.exe if you have it still.
+init.exe was renamed to WWIVconfig earlier in 5.x, so please delete the older init.exe if you have it still.

 The command line parameters have changed quite a bit, I suggest running "bbs -? | more" to see the list of changes.

-So far, WWIV 5.x is still fully upgradable from your existing WWIV 4.30 and 5.x installations (Just drop it in and run wwivconfig to upgrade the data files and go for the most part).
+So far, WWIV 5.x is still fully upgradable from your existing WWIV 4.30 and 5.x installations (Just drop it in and run WWIVconfig to upgrade the data files and go for the most part).

 Run wwivconfig.exe and then select the menu WWIVD and setup